samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 ## Pymavlink Basics

-Pymavlink is a very accessible library with only a little Python knowledge required.
-A basic implementation to access a the VFR_HUD telemetry message and get the current airspeed is shown below:
+Pymavlink is a very accessible library with only a little Python knowledge required, and there are plenty of online resources which can provide a headstart in understanding how to use it [2,3].
+As an example, basic implementation to access the VFR_HUD telemetry message and get the current airspeed is shown below:

 ```
 plane = mavutil.mavlink_connection('127.0.0.1:5761')